-Happy Habits: Building Resilience
+Happy Habits: Why Building Resilience Is Important

 Last summer whilst in the thick of my recovery and stuck indoors because it rained so much but yet I relied on my umbrella as a “steady stick” more so than to keep me dry, I wrote a post on building resilience.
 Whilst laughing as I shared my story to a charity yesterday, casually breezing over the post brain surgery complications I experienced, such as double vision, facial paralysis and balance issues, I was asked “how do you manage to stay so positive?!”